MicrosoftDocs/win32/desktop-src/ProcThread/creating-processes.md

 ---
-Description: 'The CreateProcess function creates a new process, which runs independently of the creating process.
-However, for simplicity, the relationship is referred to as a parent-child relationship.' ms.assetid: '4c3f76a3-e9f5-4d73-b5ef-eabfa9d6e4d4'
+Description: The CreateProcess function creates a new process, which runs independently of the creating process.
+However, for simplicity, the relationship is referred to as a parent-child relationship. ms.assetid: 4c3f76a3-e9f5-4d73-b5ef-eabfa9d6e4d4
 title: Creating Processes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating Processes

-The [**CreateProcess**](createprocess.md) function creates a new process, which runs independently of the creating process.
+The [**CreateProcess**](/windows/win32/WinBase/nf-processthreadsapi-createprocessa?branch=master) function creates a new process, which runs independently of the creating process.
 However, for simplicity, the relationship is referred to as a parent-child relationship.

 The following code demonstrates how to create a process.